|Best for the family||Hamilton Beach Stay or Go Portable 6-Quart Programmable Slow Cooker||Check Price||

-Maybe you’re the cook in your house and you need to treat yourself to some holiday culinary supplies.
+Maybe you’re the cook in your house and you need to treat yourself to some much-needed culinary supplies.
 Or maybe you can barely boil water, and you’re looking for a thoughtful—albeit self-serving—present for the person who keeps you well-fed.
-From soup to nuts, here are our recommendations for stocking up your favorite kitchen this holiday season.
-Note: this article was originally published at this time last year.
-We've updated it to make sure the best products are represented.
+From soup to nuts, here are our recommendations for stocking up your favorite kitchen.

 Say that three times fast.
 This ThermoPop thermometer is another great basic stocking stuffer.
 It’s a tool the chef in your life needs, full stop.
-This affordable little number is top rated by loads of reviewers, including Cook's Illustrated.
-And if keeping you fed is more of a team effort, you can order five of these puppies—in a whole rainbow of colors—at a discounted rate.
-From $29 on ThermoWorks.
+And if keeping you fed is more of a team effort, you can order five of these puppies—in a whole rainbow of colors.

-Sticking with the stocking stuffer theme, here’s a spatula by Get it Right that quite simply gets it right.
+For a cheap, thoughtful gift, here’s a spatula by Get it Right that quite simply gets it right.
 The single piece of silicone is a breeze to keep clean, and it’s perfectly designed to handle all sorts of mixing and smoothing.
-Plus it comes in a whole bunch of delightful colors. $13 from GIR or available on Amazon Prime for $17 if you just can't wait.
+Plus it comes in a whole bunch of delightful colors.